Lawrence R. Yetka

-Lawrence R. Yetka (October 1, 1924 – November 12, 2017) was an associate justice of the Minnesota Supreme Court and a member of the Minnesota House of Representatives.
+Lawrence Robert Yetka (October 1, 1924 – November 12, 2017) was an associate justice of the Minnesota Supreme Court and a member of the Minnesota House of Representatives.

 Yetka was born in Cloquet, Minnesota.
 He graduated from the University of Minnesota Law School in 1948, and served in the Minnesota House of Representatives from 1951 to 1961.
 He became a special municipal judge in 1961, and served until he became Cloquet City Attorney in 1964.